 Who can Quest?

 All ages and abilities are welcome!
 Visit the questing table to learn which quest is right for you.

 The program is free to the public — all you need is a pencil or pen to participate.
 Good walking shoes help and a personal stamp enhances the fun.

 Quests are active from April 15–Nov.
 15 each year.

 Where can I go?

-Canalway partners hide 40 Quest boxes over four counties — Cuyahoga, Summit, Stark and Tuscarawas — to encourage visitors to explore their National Heritage Area.
+Canalway partners hide about 30 Quest boxes over four counties — Cuyahoga, Summit, Stark and Tuscarawas — to encourage visitors to explore their National Heritage Area.

 How does Questing differ from Geocaching?

 Unlike geocaching, questing requires no GPS unit and no trinkets are exchanged.